LostInBrittany/wasm-codelab/step-02/README.md

-#  DevFest Nantes 2019 WebAssembly Codelab - Step 02 - Types, more functions
+#  JFokus 2020 WebAssembly Codelab - Step 02 - Types, more functions

 ## Types are important